Nurdin Abdullah: Education

 He went to junior high school (Sekolah Menengah Pertama/SMPN) in his hometown of Parepare, before going to Ujung Pandang for his senior high school studies, graduating in 1986.
 He continued his education in Hasanuddin University, studying agriculture and forestry.
-After obtaining his bachelors, he continued to Kyushu University in Fukuoka, Japan, earning his masters and doctorate by 1994.
+After obtaining his bachelor's degree, he continued to Kyushu University in Fukuoka, Japan, earning his master's degree and doctorate by 1994.

 Career

 In 1997, he returned to South Sulawesi and established a company (PT Tokai Material Indonesia, later renamed PT Maruki Internasional) producing butsudan from wood for export to Japan in Makassar with the help of Japanese investors.
 He also held the post of president-director in three other Japanese companies.

 Regent (2008–2018)

 In 2008, Nurdin Abdullah ran with Andi Asli Mustajab in Bantaeng's regency election.
 The pair handily won the election, polling about 46 percent of the votes in a four-pair race in which they were supported by 10 political parties.
 Following the victory, Nurdin resigned from his teaching position at Hasanuddin University and from PT Maruki Internasional.
 They were sworn in on 6 August 2008.

 When he took office, Bantaeng was one of 199 regencies across the country (and 13 in the province) to be classified as "undeveloped".
 Nurdin established a health service system, based on modified Nissan Elgrand cars received as aid from Japan, which was credited with significantly reducing the maternal mortality ratio.
 In economic terms, the regency's agricultural sector experienced a significant increase in crop yields and improved diversification under his tenure.
 Unemployment fell from 12 to 2.3 percent, with absolute poverty dropping from 21 to 5 percent.
 A 3,000-hectare industrial park was also set up, which was to include a nickel-alloy smelter.
 Annual income rose from IDR 5 million to IDR 27 million in 2015.
 Said smelter would be delayed in its operation, causing some controversy as Nurdin was accused of utilizing its (cancelled) opening as a false campaigning premise.

 Implementing the lelang jabatan system also used by then-Surakarta mayor and later president Joko Widodo since 2009, Nurdin would win four Adipura awards in a row in addition to multiple other accolades from central government ministries.
 He was reelected in 2013, winning 84 percent of the votes.
 His second term expired on 15 August 2018.

 He was also made a full professor at his alma mater Hasanuddin University in November 2017.